ENIGMA: Evolutionary Non-Isometric Geometry Matching: Introduction

-It is instrumental to consider the non-isometric shape correspondence problem as a \emph{two step} process.
-First, the \emph{global semantics} of the matching are given by a sparse set of \emph{corresponding landmarks}, which match salient points on both shapes.
+Hence, the non-isometric shape correspondence problem is often considered as a \emph{two step} process.
+First, the \emph{global semantics} of the matching is given by a sparse set of \emph{corresponding landmarks} of salient points on both shapes.
 If this set is informative enough, then the full shapes can be matched by extending the landmark correspondence to a full map from the source to the target in a \emph{consistent} and \emph{smooth} way.
 The first problem is \emph{combinatorial}, requiring the computation of a permutation of a subset of the landmarks, whereas the second problem is \emph{continuous}, requiring the definition and computation of local differential properties of the map.
 Whereas the second problem has been tackled by multiple methods~\cite{aigerman2016hyperbolic,mandad2017variance,RHM,ezuz2019elastic} which yield excellent results for non-isometric shapes, methods that address the sparse landmark correspondence problem~\cite{kezurer2015tight,Maron2016point,DSppDym,SahilliogluGenetic} have so far been limited either to the nearly isometric case, or to a very small set of landmarks.

+We propose to leverage the efficient algorithms for solving the second problem to generate a framework for solving the first.
+Specifically, we suggest a combinatorial optimization for matching a sparse set of landmarks, such that the best obtainable local distortion of the corresponding sparse-to-dense extension is minimized.
+As the optimization tool, we propose to use a \emph{genetic algorithm}, as these have been used for combinatorial optimization for a few decades~\cite{holland1992genetic}, and are quite general in the type of objectives they can optimize.
+Despite their success in other fields, though, to the best of our knowledge, their use in shape analysis has been limited so far to isometric matching~\cite{SahilliogluGenetic}.